Professional affiliations & contributions

 An eyelid lift can treat either or both the upper and lower eyelid areas, which typically display different types of aesthetic issues.
 The upper eyelids tend to display wrinkles and extra skin, creating the effect of smaller, hooded eyes.
 Creases may be noticeable throughout the eye area.
 The lower eyelids typically are affected by too much or too little volume.
 The delicate fat pads below the eyes can become visible due to lax, thinning skin, leading to undereye bags, or the pads may migrate and shrink, creating hollows.

 Why Choose Eyelid Surgery?

-Patients often feel that their energy level is not reflected in their appearance due to the progression of the eye aging process.
+Patients often feel that their energy level does not reflect their appearance due to the progression of the eye aging process.
 Over time, the tissues of the face weaken and can alter a person’s appearance, leading to visible signs of aging and changes in resting facial expressions.

 In some cases, patients may opt to undergo upper eyelid surgery because drooping skin is impacting their line of sight.
 Additionally, droopy eyelids can cause cumbersome blinking and might become irritated by the distortion of the eyelashes.